raywoo32/HPA/README.md

 # 5 Annotating gene sets with STRING Data

-Given our mapping tool, we can now annotate gene sets with STRING data.
-As a first example, we analyze the entire STRING graph.
-Next, we use high-confidence edges to analyze the network of our example gene set.
+Given our mapping tool, we can now annotate gene sets with HPA data.

 &nbsp;